open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

       diagnostics?
 - [ ] On what thread do callbacks run, and which calls may a callback make?
 - [ ] Which layer owns retry, in-flight concurrency and `Retry-After`?
+- [ ] What should the default number of requests in flight be, given that the option says 64 today and the one reported workload needed about four?
 - [ ] Is a new contract introduced alongside the current one with an adapter, or does the current interface evolve?